mdsrosa/routes_api/README.md

 # Routes API

-API to calculate the shortest path and the cost to a given route (origin point and destination point), based on fuel price and truck's autonomy.
+API to calculate the shortest path and the cost to a given route (origin point and destination point), based on fuel price and vehicle's autonomy.

 # Installation
 ###### **Considering you already have a ruby development environment setup.**